Skip to content

 }

-For device pubsub messages, an event attribute is included with the payload to indicate whether the device was added or removed, or if the configuration was updated.
+For device event messages, an event attribute is included with the payload to indicate whether the device was added or removed, or if the configuration was updated.

 Presence Message

-When a device presence changes from to online or offline the presence message is provided.
-The userId attribute is not included for websocket subscriptions.
+When a device presence changes from online to offline (or vice versa), the presence message is provided.
+The userId attribute is not included for WebSocket connections.

 Example